kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Normally we consider running and walking as being idle, which does not advance the framebar forward.
 ; The framebar only advances when one of the players is "busy".
-; If this is set to true, then one player running or walking will be treated same way as "busy" and will advance the framebar. considerRunAndWalkNonIdle = false
+; If this is set to true, then one player running or walking will be treated same way as "busy" and will advance the framebar.
+; In the UI's 'Frame Advantage' display, idle running (except Leo's) and walking will still always be considered idle. considerRunAndWalkNonIdle = false

 ; Specify true or false.